inmanta/examples/solutions-training/0-manual-configuration.md

     > - We use ospf-v2 as our links are configured with ipv4 addresses, and ospf-v3 doesn't support that.
     > - We created one area, in which we include all our interfaces, the id of such area doesn't really mather as it is the only one we will ever configure.
     > - We used as router-id the same ip as the mgmt ip for our router.
 We could have chosen anything as long as it stays unique amongst the routers we are configuring.
+    > - We add the interfaces to the subscribers in the ospf instance configuration, while we don't actually speak ospf with the subscribers (we don't configure it on the subscriber side).
+This simplifies the configuration, as the routes to the subscribers will automatically be shared.

 2. Configure a static route on each subscriber, to make it use the the link toward the router to reach the other subscriber.
     ```console